Vintharas/ngstockholm-angular2-workshop/README.md

       1. Update star wars service to get real data: get people, get person and save person

 ## Part VII.
 Styles!

+1. Add some styles!
+1. See how component based styles don't leak to the whole app!

 ## Part VIII.
 Bonus!!!!

+1. Add a app level navigation with the people you already have and **starships!!*
+1. Add a list of **starships**
+1. Add a detail when you click on a **starships**
+1. In the person detail display a list of the starships they own
+    1. When you click on the starship go to the starship detail view

 ## Useful References to Learn More